Care Instructions for Wooden Cutting Boards

-At Butch Shop, you will find a wide selection of wooden cutting boards, chopping blocks, and serving boards.
+At Butch Shop, you will find a wide selection of cutting boards, butcher blocks, and serving boards made of wood.

-Our brand manufacturers such as Boos Blocks, Jack & Lucy, and Noyer use only high-quality woods for production and guarantee you - with proper use and care - long-lasting, if not lifelong, enjoyment of your cutting board.
+Our brand manufacturers like Boos Blocks, Jack & Lucy, and Noyer use only high-quality woods for production and guarantee you – with proper use and correct care – long-lasting, if not lifelong, enjoyment of your cutting board.
 However, even the best type of wood is a natural product and therefore needs a little attention.

 Cleaning

-First and foremost, the most important no-go: wooden boards MUST NOT be put in the dishwasher.
-No wood can withstand being exposed to hot water, steam, and aggressive cleaning agents for the duration of a wash cycle.
+The most important no-go first: Wooden boards must NOT go in the dishwasher.
+No wood can withstand being exposed to hot water, steam, and aggressive cleaning agents for the duration of a dishwasher cycle.
 The wood would swell, warp, and make it impossible to work with.
-The same applies to the sink: please DO NOT soak the board.
+The same applies to the sink: Please do NOT soak the board.

-For cleaning, we recommend rinsing the board under hot running water and cleaning it with a sponge and mild dish soap.
-Non-scratching scouring pads suitable for sensitive surfaces such as glass are allowed.
-If your cutting board already has deeper cutting grooves due to frequent use, a brush is recommended.
+For cleaning, we advise you to rinse the board under running hot water and clean it with a sponge and mild dish soap.
+Non-scratching scouring pads suitable for delicate surfaces like glass are allowed.
+If your cutting board already shows deeper cut grooves from frequent use, a brush is advisable.
 Please do not use steel wool or stainless steel pot cleaners!

 Cleaning